Creating a logical replica of Amazon RDS for PostgreSQL in Managed Service for PostgreSQL

 Create the required resources:

 Create a Managed Service for PostgreSQL cluster with public host access.
-Note that:
+In which case:

 - The PostgreSQL version must be the same or higher than the version in the source cluster.
 You cannot perform migration while downgrading PostgreSQL version.